nsikan-na/images-search/README.md

 * Tailwind.css (css)

 ## Widget 1- Image Search ##
-This widget gets user input(term) and on submit fetches 10 images from the unsplash api.
+This widget fetches 10 images bases off user input from the unsplash api.
 I randomized which image is displayed.

 ## To Do: ##